autonity/docs.autonity.org/networks/testnet-piccadilly/index.md

 ## Release

-- The current iteration of the Piccadilly network is built using this Autonity Release: [v0.12.2 <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity/releases/tag/v0.12.2)
+- The current iteration of the Piccadilly network is built using this Autonity Release: [v0.12.2](https://github.com/autonity/autonity/releases/tag/v0.12.2)

 - The nodes are running this docker image release: `ghcr.io/autonity/autonity:latest`

 ## Faucet

 - There is currently no faucet for [auton](/concepts/protocol-assets/auton) or [newton](/concepts/protocol-assets/newton) on Piccadilly.
-Network participants access testnet auton and newton by participating in the [Piccadilly Circus Games Competition (PCGC) <i class='fas fa-external-link-alt'></i>](https://game.autonity.org).
+Network participants access testnet auton and newton by participating in the [Piccadilly Circus Games Competition (PCGC)](https://game.autonity.org).

 ## Public endpoints